-Instead of committing your changes, you can put them in a .patch file that you can apply to your sources later, or send by email, and so on.
+Instead of committing your local changes, you can put them in a .patch file that you can apply to your sources later, send by email, and so on.
 Using patches is a convenient mechanism for sharing changes without checking them into to a VCS repository.

-Select a file or a changelist based on which you want to create a patch, and choose Create Patch from Local Changes from the context menu.
+Select the file or the changelist based on which you want to create a patch, and choose Create Patch from Local Changes from the context menu.

 In the dialog that opens, make sure that all changes you want to include in the patch are selected, enter a commit comment (optionally) and click Create Patch.